raspberrypilearning/sunset/en/step_5.md

 --- /task ---

 --- task ---
-Drag a `switch backdrop` under, and set the backdrop to sunset on the dropdown menu.
+Drag a `switch backdrop`{:class="block3looks"} under, and set the backdrop to sunset on the dropdown menu.

-Drag a `switch backdrop` to under the else, but set this to Stars.
+Drag a `switch backdrop`{:class="block3looks"} to under the else, but set this to Stars.
 ```blocks3
 when green flag clicked
 switch backdrop to (sunset v)